|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-We are used to seeing fried or Cajun-style catfish on menus or in cookbooks, but this mild and somewhat dense fish is also delicious when grilled.
+We are used to seeing fried or Cajun-style or blackened catfish on menus or in cookbooks, but this mild and somewhat dense fish is also delicious when grilled.
 And because it has a sweet flavor, this type of fish doesn't need a lot of seasoning.
-This catfish is perfect served with fresh creamed corn and stir-fried spinach with garlic.
+This recipe is quick and easy, with a simple coating of flavorful Worcestershire sauce and black pepper.